 An FAQ accordion is also a great tool to provide answers in an organized manner on your website.
 If you have an FAQ page or panel, consider temporarily adding questions related to the coronavirus situation.

-4. Event Registration & Information
+4. Update Event Registration & Information

 If you have any upcoming in-person Events scheduled, review the event information and registration detail and make sure the information on your website is accurate.